 - P1 The Author's Intended Meaning is the only proper goal of interpretation - 1.
 Begin with what did the author say? - 2.
 What did the author's original hearers understand? - 3.
 This requires profound sympathy with the sender of the message. - Who was the sender? - Who was the messenger? - Who was the author/editor? - P2 The Text is the proper object of interpretation, rather than the event to which the text refers. - 1.
 The description of the event is not the same as the event.
 The author God used is relating to us what they felt about, and what they understood about, and/or what they learned about the event.
 There was a particular if not specific meaning and significance, or they wouldn't have written it. - 2.
-We have to rely on the Word God provided us, because we cannot re-enter history and relive the events. - P3 Synthesis precedes analysis - 1.
-Synthesis begins utilizing a wide-angle lens - 2.
-Analysis proceeds downward to greater and greater detail like with a microscope.

-- 3. Like reading a map start with general area and then progress to specific area. - 4.
-The basic unit of meaning of the Bible is the "Whole Literary Work" not a line or word out of context. - P4 Every book of the Bible is a prophetic message, it is never mere history. - 1.
+We have to rely on the Word God provided us, because we cannot re-enter history and relive the events.
+History is always being rethought and re-evaluated... not that the events changed, but our interpretation or emphasis has evolved.
+God's message within the context of the past events, have application for events we experience. - P3 Synthesis precedes analysis - 1.
+Synthesis begins utilizing a wide-angle lens, it is seeing the big picture in context. - 2.
+Analysis proceeds downward to greater and greater detail like with a microscope. - 3.
+Like reading a map start with general area and then progress to specific area. - 4.
+The basic unit of meaning of the Bible is the "Whole Literary Work."
+Then it gets more specific about a whole thought or story in context.
+Meaning is not found in a line or word out of context.
+Never build a theology out of a word or verse out of context; always consider the thought from within the framework of the whole message of redemptive history. - P4 Every book of the Bible is a prophetic message; it is never mere history.
+The message is always offered within a specific historical and cultural perspective. - 1.
 Each author had a theological point they were making they are telling their audience something about God. - 2.
-They are also telling us something about humanity, and our relationship with each other and with God. - P5 It's OK to bring out secondary emphasis, but it is intellectually and spiritually dishonest to overlook or ignore the author's main point of any passage. - 1.
+They are also telling us something about humanity, and our relationship with each other and with God. - 3.
+Understand that cultural mores and values change over time; never impose our modern way of thinking upon the ancients revealed in Scripture. - P5 It's OK to observe and to bring out secondary emphasis, but it is intellectually and spiritually dishonest to overlook or ignore the author's main point of any passage. - 1.
 Keep the author's main point as the main point. - 2.
 Don't let your purpose interfere with your method. - P6 The "publication date" or date of authorship is crucial to the "Pre-Interpretation" - 1.
 It helps define for us the original audience, setting, and intent of the message. - 2.
 It helps place you in context for better understanding, hence a clearer interpretation. - P7 A primary commitment is to integrity: - 1.
 It is immoral to twist scripture to suit our own ends. - 2.
-Even when the goal is noble, the means must be right. - 3.
-Espouse the Truth not "christian-ese" - P8 There is no mere 'cookbook' or 'color-by-number' approach to interpretation/exegesis
+Even when the goal is noble, the means must be right.

+- 3. Espouse the Truth not "christian-ese" - P8 There is no mere 'cookbook' or 'color-by-number' approach to interpretation/exegesis

-"If at the end of the series on Hermeneutics you are not overwhelmed with the task of understanding the reality of 2 Tim 2:15, then either I, or you have failed." - Dr Tuck handles the word of truth.
+"If at the end of the series on Hermeneutics you are not overwhelmed with the task of understanding the reality of 2 Tim 2:15, then either I, or you have failed." - Dr Tuck